Hair Extensions Las Vegas

-Yeah, us too.
-It’s ok.
-You can’t have enough good hair.
+You can't have enough good hair.
 Hair extensions are the most requested service in our salon.
 There is a lot to know about extensions.
-Types, cost, maintenance, and where the heck to find great hair.
-Let’s dive right in.
+Types, cost, maintenance, and where.Schedule Consultation

 First of all, you should know there is not one type of extension better than another.
 There are several.
 Beaded wefts, tape-ins, i-tips, and clip-ins just to name a few.
 The style you choose often depends on your hair-type, cost, and willingness to maintain.